François Aubry: Early years

 François Aubry was born in Paris on 12 December 1747.

 He joined the army, and in 1789 was a captain of artillery.

 He declared his support for the ideas of the revolution.

 He was appointed mayor of Nîmes in 1790.

 Girondin member

 On 6 September 1792 he was elected a member of the National Convention for the department of Gard.

 Aubry was dispatched on a mission to the south of France.

-At the siege of Toulon he fell out with Napoleon Bonaparte, since he disagreed with his plan of attack.
+At the siege of Toulon he fell out with Napoleone Buonaparte, since he disagreed with his plan of attack.

-On returning to the convention, he attended the trial of King Louis XVI of France.
+On returning to the convention, he attended the trial of King Louis XVI.

 He declared that Louis was guilty of conspiracy against freedom and attacks against the general security of the State, and voted in favor of the death penalty.

 On 3 August 1793 Aubry decreed that in all towns all the bells except one would be available to the Minister of War.

 Aubry signed a protest against the Insurrection of 31 May – 2 June 1793, and was arrested and detained until 9 Thermidor (27 July 1794).